agenteo/agenteo.github.com/source/_posts/2016-01-11-create-dependency-structures-with-local-ruby-gems.md

 end
 {% endhighlight %}

-remember the dependency on `drug_information` was set in the gem specification for the gem building process but **it must be explicitly required** or its code will not be found. **This is the cause of many errors especially if you're used to Ruby on Rails autoloader**.
+The dependency between `health_plan` and `drug_information` was set in the `health_plan` gem specification for its building process but **it must be explicitly required** or the code will not be found. **This is the cause of many errors especially if you're used to Ruby on Rails autoloader**.

 The fix is to add a require statement, usually in the gem entrypoint file `lib/gemname.rb` in this case `lib/health_plan.rb`: